GochoMugo/crun/README.md

 holds the shebang.
 The second line holds the flags to be passed to `cc` inside a comment using `/*` and `*/`.
 If you are **not** using any flags, leave it empty.

+Also, you can use bash expressions in the string holding the flags; they are evaluated.
+For example, `/* `pkg-config --libs libuv` */` is totally valid.

 ## installation: